otrosien/tempest/README.md

 ## Configuration

 All setting are dynamic and are reloaded for each rebalance request.
-The defaults should be reasonable for clusters of size 3 to 50 nodes.
+The defaults should be reasonable for clusters of size 3 to 100 nodes.

 ### Searching

 These settings control how Tempest will perform cluster move simulations:

-* `tempest.balancer.searchDepth` - The number of move batches deep to search (default 8)
+* `tempest.balancer.searchDepth` - The number of move batches deep to search (default 5)
 * `tempest.balancer.searchScaleFactor` - The number of move chains per search depth to consider (default 1000)
+* `tempest.balancer.maxSearchTimeSeconds` - The maximum number of seconds to spend searching for a better state (default 5)
 * `tempest.balancer.searchQueueSize` - The number of best move chains to consider for final selection (default 10)
 * `tempest.balancer.minimumShardMovementOverhead` - The cost associated with moving a small shard (default 100000000)
 * `tempest.balancer.expungeBlacklistedNodes` - If true then shards on blacklisted nodes are moved to non-blacklisted nodes